magneticio/vamp2setup/README.md

 It is also possible to configure the weight change at each update.
 The default value is 10, but you can specify it by adding the "step" parameter wth the desired value.

 This is, of course, a pretty limited example.
 Usually you would like to put some form of rule to decide which version should prevail.
-Vamp can also help you in that scenario.
+Lamia can also help you in that scenario.
 Go back to the edit screen, remove the policy and reset the weights to 50/50, then submit.

 Let's say for example you want to rerun the previous scenario, but checking the healthiness of the two versions before applying changes.